 (B) In accordance with the percentage share established in the Assessment Resolution, the lots comprising Hidden Lakes/Toscana are responsible for 9.375% of the Bond Anticipation Loan which is [$495,378].
-Such lots will receive a credit for transportation impact fees previously paid, such that the amount due from Hidden Lakes/Toscana on the effective date of this Agreement with respect to the Bond Anticipation Loan is [$138,000] to be allocated at the rate of $300 per undeveloped residential lot.
+Such lots will receive a credit for transportation impact fees previously paid, such that the amount due from Hidden Lakes/Toscana on the effective date of this Agreement with respect to the Bond Anticipation Loan is [$174,000] to be allocated at the rate of $366 per undeveloped residential lot.
 The balance of the Bond Anticipation Loan ($4,788,658) will be repaid by Special Assessments levied against real property within the District other than Hidden Lakes/Toscana at the rate of $6,385 per developable acre.

-(C) The amount of developable/assessable land within the District is approximately [750] acres [TO BE CONFIRMED], excluding Hidden Lakes/Toscana, as described in the schedule of developable acreage set forth in Appendix B attached hereto.
+(C) The amount of developable/assessable land within the District is approximately [715] acres, excluding Hidden Lakes/Toscana, as described in the schedule of developable acreage set forth in Appendix B attached hereto.

 (D) Special Assessments imposed by the City upon the Subject Property in accordance herewith shall constitute a legal, valid, binding and enforceable lien upon the Subject Property, co-equal with the lien of all state, county, district and municipal taxes, and superior in dignity to all other liens, titles and claims until paid.